tylercollier/openresync/README.md

 ## Q&A

 **Q:** Why would I use this tool and sync data locally, rather than querying the RESO Web API directly?
 **A:** It's true that the RESO Web API is superior to RETS, and one reason is it allows you to efficiently query the API for specific results that could then e.g. be showed on a website.
 However, there are a number of use cases to sync the data locally.
+If you don't fit into any of the cases listed below, then you will be better off querying the MLS platform directly.

   In the following list, there are ideas that are beyond what this application does on its own.
 But you'd have the power to take things another step and accomplish things the RESO Web API can't.